andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 illusory pint of suds.
 I enjoy the beer on the patio with blue skies & warm sun.

 I still have a few more hours of daylight left so I suck down the beer and get back out there.
-I head over to the backside for a couple runs on the Morningside????? area.
-The top of the bowl is nice but it flattens out pretty quick and isn't really worth it.
+I head over to the backside for a couple runs on the Morningside area.
+The top of the bowl is nice but it flattens out pretty quick and the juice just ain't worth the squeeze.
+But I'll have a a chance to check out the Christmas Tree Bowl on my way back down the frontside, a run that was recommended by a local on the chair.

-talk about the chute
+At the top of Morningside I shoot over the ridge into Xmas Tree.
+I quickly find out that this run just ain't for me.
+A steep descent through a dense thicket of robust conifers and rutty snow piled high in crusty mounds.
+I'm not in the mood to Sonny Bono myself so I scoot out to skier's left of the bowl towards The Chutes.
+These are some of the steepest runs on the mountain but lack the trees that deterred me from the bowl.

+As I pull up to the chutes I find a group of high school/college aged kids gathering their nerves to take the plunge.
+After 5 minutes of will-they-won't-they most of the group chickens out & rides the ridge around to skier's left.
+Two brave souls muster the courage to petition the Gods of Send for safe passage before throwing themselves over the cornice.
+They both successfully navigate the chute and exchange enthusiastic high-5s at the bottom.
+I sidle up to the lip of the chute and drop in to skier's right.
+The top of the chute is the most challenging section, which I deftly navigate (arguable) with a few jump turns then send it through the bottom section.
+I let out a quick WOOOO to my chute buddies as I pass them headed for the more moderate slopes of Storm Peak.

-By this point our noble star's rays have become rather oblique, signaling the end of the day is nigh.
-I take another couple laps on some runs off the Storm Peak Express chair then down back to the narrow landing chute to the base area.
+By this point the rays of our noble star have become rather oblique, signaling the end of the day is nigh.
+I take another couple laps off Storm Peak Express before heading back down to the narrow landing chute at the base area.

-I pack up my gear in the lot and head into town.
-It seems like a nice little Colorado mountain town, replete with a bubbling stream running through the edge of town.
-But certainly nothing a steamboat could navigate, wait a second, what's all this Steamboat business about?
+I pack up my gear in the lot and head into Steamboat proper, a nice little Colorado mountain town straddling a bubbling stream.
+A bubbling stream, sure but certainly nothing a steamboat could navigate.
+Wait a second, what's all this Steamboat business about?

 I decide to investigate atop a barstool at the Barley Tap and Tavern right on the main drag.
-According to the tale, early 19th century trappers in the area, upon hearing a chugging sound, incorrectly presumed that a steamboat was rollicking down the river.
+According to the tale, early 19th century trappers in the area heard a chugging sound and incorrectly presumed that a steamboat was rollicking down a nearby river.
 However, when they correctly diagnosed the cause of the auditory emissions, they discovered that it was coming from a hot spring, which they named Steamboat Spring.

 Yawn.

-When the barkeep comes around I order myself a flight that will hopefully add some excitement to my day after that boring story.
-It was a typical flight situation, where I write down the barley sammiches I'd like to try out and the fella brings em to me.
+When the bartender comes 'round I order myself a flight that will hopefully add some excitement to my day after that boring story.
+It was a fairly typical flight situation - I write down the barley sammiches I'd like to try out and the fella brings em to me.
 Well, partner, during the interim period between scribbling my selections and the barkeep fulfilling those selections this ol boy plops down in the stool